 Wipe out the saucepan and heat 2 tablespoons of the olive oil in it.
 Add the shallots and garlic and cook over moderately high heat, stirring, until lightly browned, about 3 minutes.
 Remove from the heat and whisk in 1/4 cup of the olive oil, then whisk in the vinegar, mustard and mustard seeds.
 Season with salt and pepper.

-until browned and crisp in spots, about 7 minutes.
+In a large nonstick skillet, heat the remaining 2 tablespoons of olive oil.
+Add the diced potato and cook over moderately high heat, stirring occasionally, until browned and crisp in spots, about 7 minutes.
 Season with salt and pepper and sprinkle with the nutritional yeast.

 In a large bowl, toss the potato with the frisée, chives and half of the dressing; season with salt and pepper.
 Transfer the salad to a platter and sprinkle the cauliflower on top.
 Serve the remaining dressing on the side.

 Keeping you in the know on all the latest & greatest food and travel news, and other special offers.